Vegetarian's Japan Guide

 How to Make a Payment When Getting a Taxi in Japan

-It is extremely rude if you hand the cash or your card directly to the staff, so shops and restaurants have a small tray at the register.
+It is extremely rude if you hand the cash or your card directly to the staff in Japan.
+Many shops and restaurants have a small tray at the register.
 When you want to make a payment, leave the cash or your card on the tray.

 The same applies to taxis.
 The driver will place a tray above the compartment between the front seats.
 Leave the cash or card on the tray.
-The taxi driver will then leave any changes, your card, and receipts back on the tray when the payment is completed.
+The taxi driver will then leave any change or your card and receipts back on the tray when payment is completed.

 Commonly Used Phrases When Taking a Taxi in Japan

-The taxi drivers in Japan don’t always speak basic English.
+The taxi drivers in Japan generally can’t speak basic English.
 This is especially true in Japan’s rural areas.
-So the below phrases might come to your rescue when you run into a language barrier.
+So the below phrases will become handy if you are experiencing some language barriers.

 Japanese PhrasePronunciationMeaning in English